xtremepush/XtremePush-Phonegap/readme.md

 1. Download the latest plugin version [here](https://github.com/xtremepush/XtremePush_iOS/archive/master.zip).

 2. Extract the archive, it contains the folder *XtremePush_phonegap/Plugin* with the following two folders relevant to the android phonegap integration:
-    * *Android/*: Contains the required  .java file of the plugin - *XTremePushPlugin.java*.
+    * *src/android/*: Contains the required  .java file of the plugin - *XTremePushPlugin.java*.
-    * *JS/*: Contains the .js file of the plugin that goes in the www folder.
+    * *www/*: Contains the .js file of the plugin that goes in the www folder.

    Note: folders with the names of other OSes can be ignored, there is also an example Android app in the folder Example_Apps/android

 ### 3. Add phonegap plugin <a name="android_add_plugin"></a>

+Manuall Installation:

 1. Add *XTremePushPlugin.java* to your project in *src/YOUR_PACKAGE*

 2. Look for your projects www folder in assets/www and your config file in *res/xml/config.xml*.
 If these are not visible, to show *assets/www* or *res/xml/config.xml*, go to: Project -> Properties -> Resource -> Resource Filters And delete the exclusion filter.